-This section provides the application submission and receipt instructions for applications from Institutes of Higher Education to SC.
+This section provides the application submission and receipt instructions for applications to SC.
 Please read the following instructions carefully and completely.

 ELECTRONIC DELIVERY

 SC is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
 SC requires applicants to submit their applications online through Grants.gov.